fenderdigital/flask-philo/documentation/source/db/postgresql-orm.rst

 The following constraints can be set in your ORM:

-- PrimaryKey: defines that a given column is a primary (not nullable and unique)
+- ``PrimaryKey``: defines that a given column is a primary (not nullable and unique)

 ::

     id = Column(Integer, primary_key=True)

-- ForeignKey: defines the foreign key that represents the relation with a different table
+- ``ForeignKey``: defines the foreign key that represents the relation with a different table

 ::

     genre_id = Column(Integer, ForeignKey('genre.id'))

-- unique: defines that the column should have unique values for each line
+- ``unique``: defines that the column should have unique values for each line

 ::

     name = Column(String(256), unique=True)

-- nullable: defines if a column can accept null values or not
+- ``nullable``: defines if a column can accept null values or not

 ::

     name = Column(String(256), nullable=False, unique=True)

-- default: defines a default value in case it is not specified
+- ``default``: defines a default value in case it is not specified

 ::